IMPLANT TREATMENT PLANNING

 Fig. 8.
 Cross-sectional oblique radiographs with presurgical SIM/Plant planning and placement for implants in mandible.On the day of surgery, the CT scan record base was modified for use as a surgical template and five threaded implants were placed in the mandibular symphysis region with the angulation selected to increase the A-P spread and obtain bicortical stabilization.
 The cortical crest was grafted with resorbable hydroxyapatite to facilitate recontouring of the buccolingual concavity.
 The premaxilla was grafted with dense hydroxyapatite to obtain optimal ridge contour.
 Figure 9 shows the implants in place in the mandible.

 The use of an acceptance prosthesis and a radiographic record base during CT imaging enhances pretreatment implant positioning, grafting requirements, and final prosthesis design.
-Idealized implant location, grafting, and regenerative requirements are subsequently transferred to the surgical template, thereby facilitating the definitive prosthodontic treatment.
+Idealized implant location and grafting requirements are subsequently transferred to the surgical template, thereby facilitating the definitive prosthodontic treatment.
 Patient approval of the acceptance prosthesis before the CT scan will increase the potential for success.
 The acceptance prosthesis can be used as a radiographic record base and a surgical template.

 Contact Reconstructive and Implant Dental Center at 913-534-8801 to learn how our experienced prosthodontist is determining ideal implant position with computed tomography in Overland Park, Kansas.
 We can answer any question you have when you visit with Dr. EDward M. Amet.